Publisher of the most cited open-access journals in their fields.

 The ultimate goal is to accelerate progress in these research areas to improve the prevention and treatment of mental health and addictive disorders.

-Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, CrossRef, PsycINFO, EMBASE, Science Citation Index Expanded
+Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, CrossRef, PsycINFO, EMBASE, Science Citation Index Expanded, CLOCKSS

 PMCID: all published articles receive a PMCID

-Addictive Disorders welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.
+Addictive Disorders welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Addictive Disorders, where they are peer-reviewed by the Associate and Review Editors of the specialty section.